The Texas Supreme Court has ruled on the issue of accepting benefits. This is the current ruling on accepting benefits and contesting the will.

 Can you contest a will after accepting benefits?

-Does this case mean that if you ever accept benefits under the will that you can never contest it?
-No, it doesn’t mean that if your attorney knows how to advise you.
+Does this case mean that if you ever accept benefits under the will, you can never contest it?
+Not necessarily.
+Other circumstances may change the outcome.
 So, if you have accepted benefits and decide that you need to contest the will, you will need to find an attorney who can guide you through the process.
 Remember, you need to act quickly if this should happen.